 The Company operates under two reportable segments, primarily aligned with the geographical locations of its subsidiaries: (1) FEI-NY and (2) FEI-Zyfer.
 Within each segment the Company designs, develops, manufactures and markets precision time and frequency control products for different markets as described below.
 The Company's Chief Executive Officer measures segment performance based on total revenues and profits generated by each geographic center rather than on the specific types of customers or end-users.
 Consequently, the Company determined that the segments indicated above appropriately reflect the way the Company's management views the business.
-The FEI-NY segment, which operates out of the Company's Long Island, New York headquarters facility, also includes the operations of the Company's wholly-owned subsidiary, FEI-Elcom.
-FEI-Elcom, in addition to its own product line, provides design and technical support for the FEI-NY segment's business.
+The FEI-NY segment, which includes the parent company, FEI, and operates out of the Company's Long Island, New York headquarters facility, also includes the operations of the Company's wholly-owned subsidiary, FEI-Elcom.
+FEI-Elcom, in addition to its own product line, provides design and technical support for FEI's business.
 The products manufactured by the FEI-NY segment are principally marketed to the commercial and U.S. Government satellite markets, to other U.S. Department of Defense ("DOD") customers and to wireless communications network providers.
-The FEI-Zyfer segment, which operates out of California, designs and manufactures products which incorporate GPS technologies and high-precision clocks designed and manufactured at FEI-NY.
-FEI-Zyfer sells its products to both commercial and U.S. Government customers and collaborates with FEI-NY on joint product development activities.
+The FEI-Zyfer segment, which operates out of California, designs and manufactures products which incorporate GPS technologies and high-precision clocks designed and manufactured at FEI.
+FEI-Zyfer sells its products to both commercial and U.S. Government customers and collaborates with FEI on joint product development activities.

-During fiscal years 2023 and 2022, approximately 79% and 85%, respectively, of the Company's consolidated revenues were from products sold by the FEI-NY segment.
-In fiscal years 2023 and 2022, sales for the FEI-Zyfer segment were 24% and 16% of consolidated revenues.
+During fiscal years 2024 and 2023, approximately 73% and 79%, respectively, of the Company's consolidated revenues were from products sold by the FEI-NY segment.
+In fiscal years 2024 and 2023, sales for the FEI-Zyfer segment were 33% and 24% of consolidated revenues.
 (The sum of annual sales percentages exceeds 100% due to intersegment sales.)

 Consolidated revenues include sales to end-users in countries located outside of the U.S., primarily in Europe and Asia.
-During fiscal years 2023 and 2022, foreign sales comprised 3% and 2%, respectively, of consolidated revenues.
-For segment information, see Note 13 to the Consolidated Financial Statements.
+During fiscal years 2024 and 2023, foreign sales comprised 4% and 3%, respectively, of consolidated revenues.
+For segment information, see Note 14 to the Consolidated Financial Statements.